‘Long, hot summer’: Pressure mounts on House Democrats over New Deal-style spending spree

 The inflation news has moderate Democrats flashing warning signals over the $3.5 trillion package, arguing that some of the spending and policy priorities will have to be scaled back.

-Rep. Ron Kind of Wisconsin, a senior member of the moderate Blue Dog Coalition, announced his retirement on Tuesday just as Senate Democrats were preparing to take up the package.
+Rep. Ron Kind of Wisconsin, a senior member of the moderate Blue Dog Coalition, announced his retirement Tuesday just as Senate Democrats were preparing to take up the package.
 Mr. Kind is one of seven Democrats representing a congressional district won by former President Trump in 2020.

 “The truth is I’ve run out of gas,” said Mr. Kind, adding that he was a “dying breed.”